bharatari/mercury-alpha/README.md

-# Mercury Alpha
+# Mercury Ion

-Mercury Alpha is a set of utilities and tools designed for The Mercury.
-Alpha primarily comprises of Slack integrations and a feature to record Radio UTD live streams.
+Mercury Ion is a set of utilities and tools designed for The Mercury.
+Ion primarily comprises of Slack integrations and a feature to record Radio UTD live streams.

 # Running